-The focus on life skills is an important element of the MSA-6 model that enhances our scholars' learning experience.
-Our life skills courses are supplemental and designed to empower students with critical study and organizational skills, as well as important social skills.
+The focus on character education is an important element of the MSA-7 model that enhances our scholars' learning experience.
+Our character education lessons are supplemental and designed to empower students with problem solving skills, and citizenship traits, as well as important social skills.
+These lessons are built using the Cloud 9 Character Education Curriculum and led by student interns from The Chicago School of Psychology.
 These skills support self-motivation, improvement, and growth, with the goal that students will ultimately use these tools to evolve and contribute to their global community.

 In order to cultivate responsible members of society, students need to be fully engaged with their community.
-MSA-6 students are continuously and actively involved in various community outreach endeavors.
-The MSA-6 model incorporates "real life" projects that are aligned with the curriculum, and provide students with opportunities to work within their home community.
-This will help students move from adolescence and school to adulthood and society.
+MSA-7 students are continuously and actively involved in various community outreach endeavors.
+The MSA-7 model incorporates "real life" projects that are aligned with the curriculum, and provide students with opportunities to work within their home community.
+This will help students move from childhood through adolescence and school to adulthood and society.

-In addition to the curricular design, MSA-6 also offers an exciting after-school program that offers academic assistance to students, as well as providing a safe place for academic and social and emotional enrichment beyond the school day.
+In addition to the curricular design, MSA-7 also offers an exciting after-school program that offers academic assistance to students, as well as providing a safe place for academic and social and emotional enrichment beyond the school day.
 This program will promote a love of learning and accelerate a positive feeling about the school experience, as well as, nurture a sense of family in our scholars.

-THE REQUIREMENTS OF CALIFORNIA EDUCATION CODE § 47605(B)(5)(A)(II)
+THE REQUIREMENTS OF CALIFORNIA EDUCATION CODE SECTION 47605(b)(5)(A)(II)

-MSA-6 will pursue the following school-wide and student group outcome goals, based on the state priorities detailed in California Education Code § 52060(d).
-Student performance and achievement of school-wide, student group and individual student progress is measured by multiple and varied summative and formative assessments that are aligned to state and federal standards (including the CCSS) and reflect proficiency measures required by the new CAASPP, as well as state priorities detailed in California Education Code § 52060(d).
+MSA-7 will pursue the following school-wide and student group outcome goals, based on the state priorities detailed in California Education Code Section 52060(d).
+Student performance and achievement of school-wide, student group and individual student progress is measured by multiple and varied summative and formative assessments that are aligned to state and federal standards (including the CCSS) and reflect proficiency measures required by the new CAASPP, as well as state priorities detailed in California Education Code Section 52060(d).

-The following chart details the school's goals as of this petition submission, for all pupils (including statistically significant subgroups) pursuant to California Education Code Section 47605(b)(5)(A)(ii), 52052, for each of the eight (8) state priorities identified in California Education Code § 52060(d), including specific annual actions the school will take to achieve each of the identified annual goals.
-We note that as required under the California Education Code, MSA-6's stakeholders will engage in a collaborative process each year to update and prepare an annual Local Control and Accountability Plan (LCAP) as a basis for prioritizing allocation of funds.
-The following is intended to be illustrative of the goals and actions MSA-6 anticipates at this point in time.
+The following chart details the school's goals as of this petition submission, for all pupils (including statistically significant subgroups) pursuant to Education Code Section 47605(b)(5)(A)(ii), for each of the eight (8) state priorities identified in California Education Code Section 52060(d), including specific annual actions the school will take to achieve each of the identified annual goals.
+We note that as required under the California Education Code, MSA-7's stakeholders will engage in a collaborative process each year to update and prepare an annual Local Control and Accountability Plan (LCAP) as a basis for prioritizing allocation of funds.
+The following is intended to be illustrative of the goals and actions MSA-7 anticipates at this point in time.

 LCFF STATE PRIORITIES

 GOAL #1

 All students will pursue academic excellence and be college/career ready.
-R€ ⊠ 1 ⊠ 2 □ 3 elated Stat 4 5 6 te Priorities: □ 7 ⊠ 8
+Re ⊠ 4 □ 5 □ 6 te Priorities: 7 8 riorities:

-□: □: Local Pr riorities:
+Specific Annual Actions to Achieve Goal

-Specific Annual Actions to Achieve Cool
+Charter School will conduct credential review as part of teacher hiring process and support needs.
+Charter School will also annually review master schedule/teacher assignments to ensour teachers for their credentialing needs.